David Kennedy (cricketer)

 David Kennedy (10 July 1890 – 1 July 1916) was a Scottish first-class cricketer and soldier.
 He was a right-handed batsman and wicketkeeper.
+He was killed in the Battle of the Somme.

 Life and career

 Kennedy was born in July 1890 in Uddingston.
 Educated at Uddingston Grammar School and Jordanhill Teacher Training College, he became a schoolteacher at Townhead School after graduating from the latter.

-Kennedy appeared once in first-class cricket representing Scotland against Ireland at the Observatory Lane on 16 July 1914.
-He played poorly, scoring 11 runs and being dismissed both innings.
+Kennedy made his debut in first-class cricket representing Scotland against Ireland at Observatory Lane on 16 July 1914.
+He scored 11 runs during the match.
 At the outbreak of the First World War in August 1914, Kennedy enlisted in the Glasgow Commercials of the Highland Light Infantry and soon rose to the rank of sergeant.
-Shortly afterwards sent to the frontline in France, he was killed on 1 July 1916 at the Leipzig Salient on the first day on the Somme.
+Shortly afterwards he was sent to the frontline in France, he was killed on 1 July 1916 at the Leipzig Salient on the first day on the Somme.
 He was buried at Lonsdale Cemetery, Authuille.